 For the past seven years, I have worked as a foster carer for high risk adolescents, mentoring and supporting while they live with me in my home.

-I have since become double certified as a birth doula after my second daughter was born and started up a business as a placenta encapsulator…this is a beautiful service for happy birth outcomes and you can find a list of verified placenta encapsulators available by state here.
+I have since become a birth doula after my second daughter was born and started up a business as a placenta encapsulator…this is a beautiful service for happy birth outcomes I had a lot of joy encapsulating for local mothers.